simOne3107/R4CogPsy/README.md

 ```

-It is also a good idea to check whether a given predictor in the model can be predicted by other predictors (i.e., collinearity) To ascertain whether that is the case, we can use the `vif()` function from the **car** package:
+It is also a good idea to check whether a given predictor in the model can be predicted by other predictors (i.e., collinearity) To check whether that is the case, we can use the `vif()` function from the **car** package:

 ```r
 vif(MyModel)